-Diary of Kalisi is a series of stories by Frances Kim about the trials and tribulations of being a first-time cat owner in New York City.
+Diary of Kalisi is a series of stories by Frances Kim about the trials and tribulations of first-time cat ownership in New York City.
 It is part of a series of stories submitted by our very own readers!
-If you’d like to contribute, contact us and we can get your pet story out to the world!
+If you’d like to contribute, contact us, and we can get your pet story out to the world!

 I love dogs.
 Every time I see a dog wagging its tail with its tongue out, I can’t help but turn into a blob of giddy happiness.
 Petting dogs and seeing their happy smiles makes me glow and feel amazing!
 What’s not to love?

-So you’d be surprised to hear that I recently adopted a cat.
+So you’d be surprised to hear that I recently ventured into the world of cat ownership.

 No, now is definitely not the right time for me to get a dog.

-Instead, I spent a couple months digging through the ASPCA’s adoption page looking for a cat.
-I wanted a young cat that wasn’t a kitten, but wasn’t too old to have chronic medical conditions.
+Instead, I spent a couple of months digging through the ASPCA’s adoption page, looking for a cat.
+I wanted a young cat that wasn’t a kitten but wasn’t too old to have chronic medical conditions.
 For the first couple of months, I saw some cats that I liked, but none that I fell in love with.
-That is, until I laid my eyes on Kalisi, one of the newest additions to the ASPCA website.
-A week later she would have me as a proud owner.
+That is until I laid my eyes on Kalisi, one of the newest additions to the ASPCA website.
+A week later, she would have me as a proud first-time cat owner.
 There was no description of her personality like some of the other cats, but she had three cute pictures that drew me to her.

 The goofy look on her face and her white mustache were irresistible.
 I had to get her.

-Immediately, I was greeted by different cats through the window of the center, but I didn’t see Kalisi.
-I was getting bit nervous that she may have been taken.
-I sat down, filling out some paperwork, when a volunteer told me that I should get a human-loving cat who would never leave my side.
+Immediately, I was greeted by different cats through the center’s window, but I didn’t see Kalisi.
+I was getting a bit nervous that she may have been taken.
+I sat down, filling out some paperwork when a volunteer told me that I should get a human-loving cat who would never leave my side.
 She called this type of cat a “personal assistant.”

 “Is there a Kalisi here?”
 I asked the volunteer.